perryabdulkadir/PyBer_Analysis/README.md

 As can be seen in the chart above, there appears to be a spike in ridership across rural, suburban, and urban rides in late February.
 As we look at adapting to seasonal shifts in demand, it may make sense to capitalize on this existing increase in ridership.
 For example, we may consider pushing discount codes to users' phones at the same time in late February this year.

 I also recommend looking into increasing ridership in rural areas.
 Currently, rural riders represent a small fraction of our ridership.
 While this may be due to population density, it's also possible there is a demand for rides in rural areas that we are not meeting due to insufficient drivers.
 On a per ride basis and a per driver basis, rural rides are the most profitable.
 (It's possible the relatively high prices of fares may be to rural rides being longer on average due to lower population density.)
-Based on the potential untapped market in rural areas and its high likelihood of profit, it is worth investigating increased advertising to rural areas and recruit additional drivers in rural areas.
+Based on the potential untapped market in rural areas and its high likelihood of profit, it is worth investigating increased advertising to rural areas and recruiting additional drivers in rural areas.

 Finally, I recommend providing incentives to urban drivers to pick up rural drivers.
 This would help solve the aforementioned problem of a lack of drivers in rural areas.
 It would also help increase the average fare per driver in urban areas, which is currently less than a third of average fare per driver in rural areas.
 There are likely two contributing factors to lower average fares in urban areas: first, the rides are most likely shorter on average than rural rides due to higher population density.
 Secondly, the price is low because supply is high in cities.
 There are 1.5 drivers per rides in cities, and only 0.6 drivers per ride in the countryside.
 By sending push notifications to drivers that they can get bonus fares by picking up rural passengers, we solve two problems simultaneously: tapping into the lucrative rural market while reducing the oversupply of urban drivers.